 UK brand.
 More formal dresses.
 Up to UK 26 which (I believe) is a US 22.
 15% student discount.

 Also higher end styles, up to US size 28.
 Not specific Modcloth vibes but definitely some overlap.

-I’m not gonna lie – some of Eshakti’s stuff is super dowdy.
-But there are also some total Modcloth-esque gems, PLUS the ability to customise measurements and finishes.
+Eshakti have some total Modcloth-esque gems, PLUS the ability to customise measurements and finishes.
 They have free returns, even for international (or so my experience in AUS goes!), and a current promo of $25 gift coupon + 10% off + free shipping.
 Check them out, they go up to a 36 (that’s what i’m talking about!).
-EDIT: potential unethical treatment of workers has been brought to my attention.
-I’ve only ever read good things, but if this is an issue for you, you might want to research.
+Here’s a cute one that I own.

 Some Hell Bunny stuff is heaps cliche and a bit garish.
 No judgement if that’s your thing (cos it’s totally mine), but for some people, they don’t always pull prints off with the same ease and class that Modcloth usually does.
 That being said, there are still heaps of SUPER ADORBS THINGS to be found!
 They go up to 4XL but it’s been a few years since I tried anything on, and apparently they run a little small these days?